allan-bonadio/squishy_electron_4/bugs.md

 😡- more unit tests!  for js side.
 And should work on C++ ones too.
 Get the current ones working again.  at least.

-😡- common scss is included multiple times
+😡- common scss is included multiple times - is this right?

 *- Tooltips are tiny!  need something better.